Overview

 • Cross Network: This is the core of DCN, explicitly applying feature crossing at each layer, where the highest polynomial degree increases with layer depth.
 The cross network layers efficiently capture feature interactions by combining linear transformations, feature interactions, and residual connections.
 The following figure shows the \((i + 1)^{th}\) cross layer.

 • What makes a cross neural network different from a standard MLP?
-As a reminder, in an (fully-connected) MLP, each neuron in the next layer is a linear combination of all neurons in the previous layer, plus a bias term:
+As a reminder, in an MLP, each neuron in the next layer is a linear combination of all neurons in the previous layer, plus a bias term:

 \[x_{l+1} = b_{l+1} + W\cdot x_l\]